ronald-de-rooij/radioswitch-frontend/README.md

 ### Non-docker development setup

-Go into the src folder and run the following commands:
+Go into the root folder and run the following commands:

 - `pnpm install`
 - `pnpm dev`